TierraMC/website/content/home/teaching.md

 ## Co-convener, Summer Seminar Series
-- Digesting David Graeber’s Sacrifice Syllabus: A postgraduate and professional seminar series on sacrifice, exploring classic conceptions of sacrifice to modern takes (e.g. sacrifice zones) that speak to questions of envirnonmental policy, human value, and future-making.
+- Digesting David Graeber’s Sacrifice Syllabus: A postgraduate and professional seminar series on sacrifice, exploring classic conceptions of sacrifice to modern takes (e.g. sacrifice zones) that speak to questions of envirnonmental policy, (non)human values, and future-making.
 (Summer 2023)

 ### IE University
 ## Lecturer